 - 1) If a student has a cumulative GPA of <3.0 at the end of any quarter, they are automatically placed on academic probation: - a.
-The Program Director will review each student's academic progress at the conclusion of that quarter and offer a report and recommendation to the Pathologists' Assistant Group Academic and Professional Standards Committee (the Group). - b.
-The group will meet and provide a recommendation for the student, which will include Primary Academic Probation. - i Primary Academic Probation will begin with the following quarter and last for the duration of that same quarter. - ii When placed on Primary Academic Probation the student is required to promptly do the following: - 1 Schedule a meeting with Dr. Henry Lamberton - 2 Schedule a meeting with the learning specialist; this will be done through Dr. Lamberton - 3 Schedule to meet weekly with Cherie or Michael - iii If the student does not promptly comply with the requirements of Primary Academic Probation: - 1 The Program Director and Group will review the situation and a recommendation may be made to include dismissal from the program. - 2) If a student is on Primary Academic Probation and does not bring their cumulative GPA to 3.0 or greater at the end of the same quarter: - a.
-The Program Director will review each student's academic progress at the conclusion of that quarter and offer a report and recommendation to the
+The Program Director will review each student's academic progress at the conclusion of each quarter and offer a report and action plan recommendation to the Pathologists' Assistant Group Academic and Professional Standards Committee (The Group). - b.
+The Group will meet and provide a recommendation for the student, which will include Primary Academic Probation. - i Primary Academic Probation will begin with the following quarter and last for the duration of that same quarter. - ii When placed on Primary Academic Probation the student is required to promptly do the following: - 1 Schedule a meeting with the Associate Dean of Student Affairs. - 2 The Associate Dean of Academic Affairs may recommend a meeting with the learning specialist. - 3 Schedule to meet weekly with the Program Director or Clinical Coordinator. - 4 Follow any recommended action plan. - iii If the student does not promptly comply with the requirements of Primary Academic Probation: - The Program Director and The Group will review the situation and a recommendation may be made to include dismissal from the program. - 2) If a student is on Primary Academic Probation and does not bring their cumulative GPA to 3.0 or greater at the end of the same quarter: - a.
+The Program Director will review each student's academic progress at the conclusion of each quarter and offer a report and action plan recommendation to the Pathologists' Assistant Group Academic and Professional Standards Committee (The Group). - b.
+The Group will meet and provide a recommendation for the student, which will include Secondary Academic Probation. - i Secondary Academic Probation will begin with the following quarter and last for the duration of that same quarter. - ii When placed on Secondary Academic Probation the student is required to promptly do the following: - 1 Schedule a meeting with the Associate Dean of Student Affairs, to follow their recommendations. - 2 Schedule to meet weekly with the Program Director or Clinical Coordinator. - iii If the student does not promptly comply with the requirements of Primary Academic Probation: - 1 The Program Director and The Group will review the situation and a recommendation may be made to include dismissal from the program.

-- Pathologists' Assistant Group Academic and Professional Standards Committee (the Group). - b.
-The Group will meet and provide a recommendation for the student, which will include Secondary Academic Probation. - i Secondary Academic Probation will begin with the following quarter and last for the duration of that same quarter. - ii When placed on Secondary Academic Probation the student is required to promptly do the following: - 1 Schedule a meeting with Dr. Henry Lamberton - 2 Schedule a meeting with the learning specialist; this will be done through Dr. Lamberton - 3 Schedule to meet weekly with Cherie or Michael - iii If the student does not promptly comply with the requirements of Primary Academic Probation: - 1 The Program Director and Group will review the situation and a recommendation may be made to include dismissal from the program. - 3) If at the end of Secondary Academic Probation the student does not have a GPA of 3.0 or greater: - a.
-The Program Director will review each student's academic progress at the conclusion of that quarter and offer a report and recommendation to the Pathologists' Assistant Group Academic and Professional Standards Committee (the Group). - b.
-The Group will meet to discuss and review the student's academic performance and make a recommendation that will include one of the following: - i Dismissal from the Pathologists' Assistant program - ii Remediation; see Conditions of Remediation - c.
-The student will not be allowed to continue into the following quarter.
+- 3) If at the end of Secondary Academic Probation, the student does not have a GPA of 3.0 or greater: - a.
+The Program Director will review each student's academic progress at the conclusion of that quarter and offer a report and recommendation to the Pathologists' Assistant Group Academic and Professional Standards Committee (The Group). - b.
+The Group will meet to discuss and review the student's academic performance and recommend that will include one of the following: - i Dismissal from the Pathologists' Assistant program - ii Remediation; see Conditions of Remediation - c.
+The student will not be allowed to continue into the following quarter, and recommendation may be made that the student start again with the next class/cohort.